Scartho Top

 Comprising open farm land, Scartho Top was historically part of Scartho, included within the parish's North-West field.
 Under an inclosure act of 1798 this land was distributed between various individuals, with the largest awards going to local dignitaries Charles Lord Yarborough and George Tennyson.
-When the Grimsby Waterworks Company opened its pumping station at Little Coates in 1863, a reservoir was established in the Scartho Top area.
+When the Great Grimsby Waterworks Company opened its pumping station at Little Coates in 1863, a reservoir was established in the Scartho Top area.
 Also situated in the area was Scartho Top farm which, like the reservoir, no longer exists.
 Scartho ceased to be a separate entity in 1928 when it became part of Grimsby.
 Scartho Top now forms part of the Scartho ward of North East Lincolnshire Council.

 On its northern edge is the Nunsthorpe Estate.
 In the early days of the development it was possible for pedestrians to walk between Utgard Way on Scartho Top and Crosby Road in Nunsthorpe, using a short link road.
 There were suggestions that this road might at some time be used for access by emergency vehicles, although general traffic would be prohibited.
 However the link is currently sealed off and there is no direct access between the two estates.

 To the east is the Diana, Princess of Wales Hospital and Pelham Avenue, to the south is the Springfield Estate, while on its western edge lies the drain that forms the boundary between Grimsby and the parish of Bradley.
 This boundary marks the extent of the planned development.
 Part of the old public footpath (linking Scartho Road with Bradley village), which runs through Scartho Top, has been preserved and incorporated into the development.